dragisa528/tradeep_backend/README.md

 find best libs to do complex functions.

-backtester check:
+### framorks:
-algo-trader
+- algo-trader
-lean.io
+- lean.io
-quantstats
+- quantstats

-for training function
-check

-and other

-###  schema:

-grid
-martingale
-max positions 10
-max postiton size 1 lot

-portolfio allocation

-Asset 30%,
+- mlflow for tracking
+- pytrader for brokers.